souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

     - eCAVIAR method.
 For a given variant, multiply the fine mapping posterior for two traits to decide if the variant is colocalized.
     - Supports multiple causal variants per locus.
+    - Drawbacks:
-    - Drawback: assumes trait independence, traits are from the same population, use of reference LD matrix, and effect sizes are aligned to the effect matrix.
+        - assumes trait independence,
+        - traits are from the same population,
+        - use of reference LD matrix,
+        - and effect sizes are aligned to the effect matrix.
     - Requires effect size and allele information of the SNPs

 [SUSiE - Wang et al. 2020 - Journal of Royal Statistics](https://academic.oup.com/jrsssb/article/82/5/1273/7056114)

     - SUSiE model for fine mapping.
+    - Bayesian variable selection in regression (BVSR)
+    - New formulation: Sum of single effects (SUSIE)
-    - Single effect regression model - in a multiple regression problem, exactly one of the variables have nonzero regression coefficients.
+    - Single effect regression (SER) model - in a multiple regression problem, exactly one of the variables have nonzero regression coefficients.
-    - Fine mapping is modeled by Sum of single effects.
-    - Iterative Bayesian Stepwise selection (IBSS).
+    - Iterative Bayesian stepwise selection (IBSS) - Bayesian analogue of traditional stepwise selection methods.
+    - Simple model-fitting algorithm - iterates through the single-effect vectors l = 1, . . ., L,
+        - at each iteration fitting bl while keeping the other single-effect vectors fixed.
+        - By construction, each step thus involves fitting an SER (single effect regression).
+        - IBSS can be understood as computing an approximate posterior distribution p(b1, . . ., bL | X, y, σ2),
+            - and that the algorithm iteratively optimizes an objective function known as the “evidence lower bound” (ELBO).

 [SusieRSS - Fine-mapping from summary data with the “Sum of Single Effects” model - Zou et al. PLoS Genetics 2022](https://pubmed.ncbi.nlm.nih.gov/35853082/)

-    - Describes the differences of fine-mapping techniques when individual level genotype data are available, and when only the summary statistics are available (more common.
+    - Describes the differences of fine-mapping techniques when individual level genotype data are available, and when only the summary statistics are available (more common).
-    - SusieRSS approach - regression with summary statistics).
+    - SusieRSS approach - regression with summary statistics.
     - Defines the common framework of fine-mapping using summary statistics, as employed by CAVIAR, FINEMAP, and SUSIE.

 [BEATRICE: Bayesian Fine-mapping from Summary Data using Deep Variational Inference - Ghoshal et al. bioRxiv 2023](https://www.biorxiv.org/content/10.1101/2023.03.24.534116v1)